AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

 * Intended usage:
   * COMMON
 * Restrictions on usage:
-  * This media type depends on RTP framing, and hence is only defined for transfer via RTP [RFC3550].
+  * This media type is only defined for transfer via RTP [RFC3550].
 Transfer within other framing protocols is not defined at this time.
 * Author:
   * RTC Subgroup of the AV1 Codec Working Group of the Alliance for Open Media (http://aomedia.org)
 * Change controller: